How to Get Rid of Black Spot on Roses

 Changing your gardening practices may not entirely prevent black spot, and they do not treat black spot if it’s already rampaging through your garden.
 What if you’re doing everything right, yet your roses still have black spot?
 It’s time to move on to step two in our list of steps to tackle black spot: Try natural remedies.

-Step 2: Natural Remedies
+Step 2: Know the Remedies

 Botanists have long searched for an effective, natural remedy for black spot on roses.
 Milk, a popular folk remedy, has been deemed ineffective by researchers at Washington State University.
 Although milk can be useful to help various foliar sprays stick to leaves, it may actually cause other diseases that can harm your roses.